internet-com/omniaudience/README.md

 Omniaudience works by getting every block your node receives and checks if there's a transaction for a saved wallet address and then notifies to your desired endpoint.

+### Installation.

+This is a [Meteor](http://www.meteor.com) project.
+So it basically is installed the same way as any meteor project.
+Using [MUP](https://github.com/zodern/meteor-up) is recommended for faster deploying.
+A Mongo Server is required for production usage.
+You have to set the Mongo_URL Environment Variable

+    MONGO_URL=mongodb://username:password@your-mongo-server-here.example.com:27015/database

 ### Subscribe address

 To start watching and address, POST data to your server, sending an address, notifyUrl and currency code.